 Over the coming weeks and months, our neighbors most impacted by COVID-19 will need the support and help of caring community members like you.

 - To donate online, CLICK HERE or the donate button above.

 - To donate by mail, send check to United Way, 320 E Gutierrez St, Santa Barbara, CA 93101; memo line: COVID-19 Response

 - United Way has organized a meal distribution volunteer opportunity for Summer 2020 at two sites: Solvang Elementary School and Canalino Elementary School in Carpinteria.
 Volunteers will set up, organize, and distribute pre-packaged meals every day to participants in United Way's virtual Fun in the Sun program and the surrounding community.
-More information about how to volunteer will be posted soon.
+To sign up, CLICK HERE.

 MEMBERS OF THE JOINT RESPONSE EFFORT

 - The Ann Jackson Family Foundation